miigdm/doc/how-to-add-appearance-for-each-slide-in-image-slider-element.md

 # How to add appearance for each slide in Image Slider Element

 With slide appearance, we will add a special class for every slide in Image Slider Element.
-This can be helpful when you want a slide to look different from the another slide.
+This can be helpful when we want a slide to look different from the another slide.

 **Step 1.**
 Find the `Slider.pagets` and `Slider.setupts` files (located in [```theme_t3kit/Configuration/ContentElements/```](https://github.com/t3kit/theme_t3kit/tree/master/Configuration/ContentElements))